bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Feature: Rotate searchlight to rotate turtle waypoint

 - Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself
+  So, the playerRotatedEntity event doesn't fire for this.
+We'll have to add a custom input event and check if the player has a searchlight selected, I guess.
+Maybe play a little UI sound.

 - Spotlight could possibly be set to only wander a 180 degree arc around its inital placement?